 However, Windows also has its own built-in "System Protection" which you can use as a fall-back.

 If you notice that a data folder has become corrupted, simply right-click on that folder, select "Restore previous versions" and then choose an earlier-dated version to restore.

 Click here for an illustration

-Windows System Protection should be enabled by default for your c: drive.
+Windows System Protection has been available from Vista onwards (it is not available in XP).
+It should be enabled by default for your c: drive.